This version of the platform is currently only available in Canada.

 Please read our Terms of Service (found at the top right menu pulldown), as we have several rules regarding hosting Public Events.
 Some of the main ones include:

-Any questions, please contact the Host Support Team through the Action section.
-Go to Action, click on your Host, go to Settings, click on ' Support'. |
+Go to Action, click on your Host, go to Settings, click on ' Support'.

 Here's the email you receive when new Studio, Manufacturer/Retailer, or VideoService (music video companies) accounts are approved: